 Vose Galleries

 We’ve done a lot of walking and art-gazing, but we’ve got one more before we can sit and relax.
-Vose Galleries at number 238 Newbury Street will be our last stop on today’s self-guided Boston art galleries walking tour.
+Vose Galleries at number 238 Newbury Street will be our last stop on the self-guided Boston art galleries walking tour.

 Vose Galleries spans five stories of a classic Boston brownstone, with rooms set up to feel just like you’re wandering through someone’s private home.
 You can imagine yourself the guest of a great art collector, quietly browsing masterpieces adorning their dining and living room walls.